ABOUT CLBS

 Split liver transplantation – A large liver is split and shared between a small adult (right lobe) and a child (left lobe).

-For more information on living donor click here (should link to the section of live donor living transplant under transplant operation)
+For more information on living donors, click here (should link to the section of live donor living transplant under transplant operation)

 One of the advantages of living-donor transplantation is that the procedure can be scheduled at a time that works best for both donor and recipient.
-For the donor, the major issue is his or her work and family schedule.
-For the recipient, the principal constraint is health condition and control of complications.
+For donors, the major issue is their work and family schedule.
+For the recipient, the principal constraint is a health condition and control of complications.
 For example, if the recipient develops a sudden fever, the procedure will be delayed until the cause is found and any potential infection controlled.

 The length of hospitalization will vary, depending on the individual patient.
 A typical hospital stay for school-age children is 14 to 18 days.

 Patients are placed on immunosuppressive drugs to prevent rejection of the transplanted liver.
-Since patients on immunosuppressant are vulnerable to bacterial and viral disease, they are monitored for signs and symptoms of infection.
+Since immunosuppressants make patients vulnerable to bacterial and viral diseases, they are monitored for signs and symptoms of infection.

 The transplant team also monitors the child for signs of bleeding and other potential postoperative complications.
-Rarely, a patient will have to return to the operating room for evaluation and treatment of a postoperative complication.
+Rarely will a patient have to return to the operating room to evaluate and treat a postoperative complication.

 Initially, the patient visits the Clinic twice a week for laboratory work and physician examinations.
 As recovery progresses, these visits become less frequent.
-Our team will continue to be a part of follow-up care even after the patient is able to return home.
+Our team will continue to provide follow-up care even after the patient is able to return home.